blacklightpy/vaultofknowledge/🔮 World Building/Creativity and Arts/Sound Engineering.md

 Harmonic relationships between the sample rate, audio and bit depth can also create patterns in the quantization noise, which is called correlated noise.
 This can result in higher amplitudes at certain frequencies due to resonance, leading to a higher noise floor.

-But this can be reduced by [[dither|dithering]], a process where randomized values are used instead of truncating amplitude values.
+But this can be reduced by [[Dither|dithering]], a process where randomized values are used instead of truncating amplitude values.
 This results in uncorrelated noise, with no resonance, and that gives a lower noise floor.
 ### Distortion (due to clipping)
 If the input value is larger than what the recorder is designed to encode, it will result in distortion, due to clipping.